All Posts Sales Conversation Psychology

 A consultant with ten years of documented results.
 A qualified prospect forty minutes into an honest conversation.
 The vision has landed.
 The offer is in the room.
 The prospect is quiet.

 The Conviction Pause™ is what the moment requires.
 Silence.
 Uninterrupted space for the prospect to process what is actually true for them.
 Not as a tactic.
 As a form of respect for the weight of what was just said.
+This is why the The Listen and Lead Rule™ exists as a structural discipline, not a preference.

 The consultant knows this.
 They have studied it.
 They believe it.